A BRIEF HISTORY

 The contemporary classical work was composed by Nigel Osborne (The Electrification of the Soviet Union, the Birth of the Beatles Symphony), who seeks to evoke the different musical cultures —Armenian, Greek, Kurdish – Osman worked with “and most of all of Sevda, the Balkan music of love.”

 “The true story of Osman and his snail-friends is like a fairy story, but it presents all of the truths about the loneliness of imprisonment in isolation and about Osman’s compassion and love of nature and beauty,”

-PHOTOGRAPHY In his early career he worked with many magazines and newspapers, creating photo-essays and stories for articles.
-He also was commissioned to photograph well know actors, politicians and others, producing magazine, book and record covers.
-He pioneered a new style of advertising and editorial food photography; conceived and shot ten award winning books called the ‘PEOPLE WORKING SERIES’ published by Penguin; a book about unemployment called DOWN THE ROAD, and was a major contributor to THE AMERICAN AIR AND SPACE and the NATURAL HISTORY MUSEUM CATALOGUES.
+In his early career, Robert worked in New York with many magazines and newspapers, creating photo-essays and stories for articles.
+Once he moved to London, he was commissioned to photograph actors, politicians and others, producing magazine, book and record covers.
+He pioneered a new style of advertising and editorial food photography; conceived and shot ten award winning books called the ‘PEOPLE WORKING SERIES’ published by Penguin; a book about unemployment called DOWN THE ROAD, and was a major contributor to THE AMERICAN AIR AND SPACE and the NATURAL HISTORY MUSEUM catalogues.

 The Half Moon Gallery/ London (one person show)

 The Serpentine Gallery/ London

 The Midland Group Gallery/ GB

 Barbican Concourse/London (one person show)

 The First Georgian State Film and Theatre Festival/Georgia